basbiezemans/fptools-for-python-3/README.md

 # Functional Programming tools for Python 3

-Python 3 has a functools module with handy functions like `partial` and `reduce`.
+Python 3 has functools and itertools modules with many handy functions.
 This library contains a few more building blocks for functional programming in Python 3.

 **types**